-We all learned in early in our education that we have taste buds on our tongue to tell us about sweet, bitter, sour, salty, and umami (savory)flavors.
+We all learned early in our education that we have taste buds on our tongue to tell us about sweet, bitter, sour, salty, and umami (savory)flavors.

 The cells that make up our taste buds abundantly produce taste receptors on the surface of the cells.
-These receptors bind to specific molecules from foods and send a signal to the brain – signaling for sweet or bitter as well as indicating intensity of the flavor.[ref]
+These receptors bind to specific molecules from foods and send a signal to the brain – signaling for sweet or bitter as well as indicating the intensity of the flavor.[ref]

 The sweet and umami tastes are encoded in three genes in humans – and most animals.
-It turns out that a lot of animals are attracted to sweet tastes, indicating an easy source of energy.[ref]
+It turns out that many animals are attracted to sweet tastes, indicating an easy source of energy.[ref]

 There are a number of different genes that encode bitter taste receptors — and there are quite a few different molecules that we humans detect as being bitter.

 Salty tastes are detected by receptors known as epithelial sodium channels.
-These are receptors that are sensitive to ions and can detect the different concentrations.
-Salty tastes aren’t just limited to table salt (sodium chloride), other molecules such as lithium choloride and potassium chloride also taste salty.[ref]
+These are receptors that are sensitive to ions and can detect different concentrations.
+Salty tastes aren’t just limited to table salt (sodium chloride); other molecules like lithium chloride and potassium chloride also taste salty.[ref]

-The image below (Creative Commons License) represents the different receptors available on taste buds for sweet, umami, bitter, and salty.[ref]
+The image below represents the different receptors available on taste buds for sweet, umami, bitter, and salty.[ref]

-The heritability, or genetic component, of food preference is around 50% for most types of foods.
-The other half of the equation is all the rest of the variables – which foods were introduced to kids, when they were introduced, cultural habits, psychological factors, etc.[ref]
+The heritability, or genetic component of food preference, is around 50% for most types of foods.
+The other half of the equation is all the other variables – cultural habits, which foods were introduced to kids, when foods were introduced, psychological factors, etc.[ref]

-Hormones change your perception and desire for certain foods.
-The endocannabinoinds (and cannabinoids) increase your sensitivity to sweets, while leptin (full signal) decreases your taste for sweets.
+- The endocannabinoids (and cannabinoids) increase your sensitivity to sweets, while leptin (full signal) decreases your taste for sweets.

 Basically, the taste receptors work kind of like a lock and key.
 A specific chemical comes along that can bind only to a specific receptor on the surface of a cell.
 That binding or activation then triggers an action to happen within the cell.